benoittgt/cinchlogsinat/README.md

-#Cinch plugin for irc log printed on Sinatra
+#Cinch plugin for irc : logs printed on Sinatra

 I've started a bot from [logbot](https://github.com/duckinator/logbot) made by [duckinator](https://github.com/duckinator).
+Thanks bro.
 I've added sqlite, sinatra and bootstrap.

 The project is not well coded but it's work.